t-wang1/t-wang1.github.io/_projects/financial-data-analysis.md

 <iframe title = "Embedded cell output" src = "https://embed.deepnote.com/9d38d4f1-0114-43fe-97ea-cfb021651a21/d01c660a1c644e098474d1487a1923c1/ffd5f936e0054cb1b1c3b4b9e1210564?height=710.7691040039062" height = "710.7691040039062" width = "500">

 With a correlation coefficient of 0.82, it seems slightly risky to put all your eggs in one basket.
+But there’s no doubt that whether you’re putting your money in SBUX or SPY you would’ve made returns at a far greater rate than simply drinking your morning coffee.